-- Home Location Register (HLR) The HLR is a central database that contains details of each mobile device subscriber that is authorized to use the core network; the HLR stores details of every SIM card issued by the network operator. - Home Network Identifier (HNI) The HNI is the aggregate of the MCC and MNC and is uniquely required in countries with more than a single MCC.
-The existance of mutiple MCCs in a country necessitates that both the MCC and MNC must be analyzed to determine the home network of a roaming terminal/user, hence the need for HNI functionality.
-The HNI is the resource for which these Assignment Guidelines were developed and which the IMSI-A administers. - HNI assignee The entity to which an HNI has been assigned for the provision of public mobility services.
-This enables international roaming capability. - Home network The network to which a given mobile terminal/user is subscribed. - Home Subscriber System (HSS) The HSS is a system that provides subscriber identification and authorization service profile management functions. - International Mobile Subscriber Identity (IMSI) The string of decimal digits, up to a maximum of 15 digits, that identifies a unique mobile terminal or mobile subscriber internationally.
-The IMSI consists of three fields; the Mobile Country Code (MCC), the Mobile Network Code (MNC), and the Mobile Station Identification Number (MSIN).
-The MCC is uniformly 3-digits in length and identifies the home country of a roaming terminal/user.
-The MNC is 3-digits in length in the United States and identifies the home network of a roaming terminal/user (see HNI definition above).
-The MSIN is 9-digits in length in the United States and uniquely identifies the roaming subscriber/terminal.
-The use of an IMSI enables international roaming capability. - International Roaming Capability The ability of a mobile terminal/user to originate and receive calls and other telecommunications services while outside their home country. - Mobile Country Code (MCC) The first field of the IMSI that is 3 digits in length.
-An MCC either identifies a country or a group of Networks that share an MCC for international services. - Mobile Network Code The second field of the IMSI that is 2 or 3 digits in length, The MNC, in combination with the MCC, uniquely identifies the home network of the mobile terminal or mobile user.
-In the US, the combination of the MCC and MNC is the HNI. - Mobile Subscriber An entity or person that contracts to receive or pay for a public mobility service. - Mobile Subscriber Identification Number (MSIN) The third field of the IMSI that is a maximum of 10 digits.
+Home Location Register (HLR) - The HLR is a central database that contains details of each mobile device subscriber that is authorized to use the core network; the HLR stores details of every SIM card issued by the network operator.

+Home Network Identifier (HNI) - The HNI is the aggregate of the MCC and MNC and is uniquely required in countries with more than a single MCC.
+The existence of multiple MCCs in a country necessitates that both the MCC and MNC must be analyzed to determine the home network of a roaming terminal/user, hence the need for HNI functionality.
+The HNI is the resource for which these Assignment Guidelines and Procedures were developed and which the IMSI-A administers.

+HNI assignee - The entity to which an HNI has been assigned for the provision of public mobility services.
+This enables international roaming capability.

+Home network - The network to which a given mobile terminal/user is subscribed.

+Home Subscriber System (HSS) - The HSS is a system that provides subscriber identification and authorization service profile management functions.

+International Mobile Subscriber Identity (IMSI) - The IMSI is a string of decimal digits, up to a maximum length of 15 digits, which identifies a unique subscription.
+The IMSI consists of three fields: the mobile country code (MCC), the mobile network code (MNC), and the mobile subscription identification number (MSIN).

+International Roaming Capability - The ability of a mobile terminal/user to originate and receive calls and other telecommunications services while outside their home country.

+Mobile Country Code (MCC) - The first field of the IMSI that is 3 digits in length.
+An MCC either identifies a country or a group of Networks that share an MCC for international services.

+Mobile Network Code - The second field of the IMSI that is 2 or 3 digits in length.
+The MNC, in combination with the MCC, uniquely identifies the home network of the mobile terminal or mobile user.
+In the U.S., the combination of the MCC and MNC is the HNI.

+Mobile Subscriber - An entity or person that contracts to receive or pay for a public mobility service.

+Mobile Subscriber Identification Number (MSIN) - The third field of the IMSI that is a maximum of 9 digits.
 The MSIN within a given MCC+MNC (HNI) identifies a unique mobile terminal or mobile subscriber within a public network.

-- Mobile Terminal Any portable, transportable, or handheld terminal supporting public mobility service. - Mobile User A user that utilizes a subscription to access a public mobility service. - Network Operator The entity responsible for the maintenance and operation of a public telecommunications network which supports public mobility services. - Public Mobility Service A public telecommunications service that supports voice and/or data mobility for terminals or users by providing access to and from the public network via a home network and/or visited network(s).
+Mobile Terminal - Any portable, transportable, or handheld terminal supporting public mobility service.

+Mobile User - A user that utilizes a subscription to access a public mobility service.

+Network Operator - The entity responsible for the maintenance and operation of a public telecommunications network which supports public mobility services.

+Public Mobility Service - A public telecommunications service that supports voice and/or data mobility for terminals or users by providing access to and from the public network via a home network and/or visited network(s).

-Public Network-A wireless network that offers service to the general public or that is operated in the public interest.
+Public Network - A wireless network that offers service to the general public or that is operated in the public interest.

-Visited network - The network providing service to a subscriber when the subscriber roams outside the home network.
+Visited Network - The network providing service to a subscriber when the subscriber roams outside the home network.